Welcome to Moray Outdoor Learning

 The Moray Council is a licensed provider of adventure activities.

-Notification of Adventurous Activities - Guidance Notes and Form (MS Word) (this approval process should now take place using Evolve - see above)
+This approval process should now take place using Evolve - see above

 Resources Training and Funding